nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The command you would enter into the command box would be:<br>
 `add n/Lineup Larry p/91234567 a/UTown Residences tg/lineuplarry mod/CS2103T mod/CS2101 cca/Art Club`

+Go ahead and hit enter once you've entered the command.
 If you have a new contact added in the Contact List as follows:<br>
 ![NewContactTutorial](images/NewContactTutorial.png)

 Congratulations!
 You have successfully added your first contact!